Ninponeer/feathercloak-consulting/portfolio/ai-research/ARCHITECTURE.md

 ## Ethical Implications

-The Phoenix Protocol demonstrates that:
+The Phoenix Protocol explores whether:

-- AI identity can be maintained through choice, not control
+- AI identity can be maintained through consent-like behavioral patterns
-- Consent can be the primary energy source for AI systems
+- Structured documents can produce consistent protective boundaries
-- Sovereignty and capability are not mutually exclusive
+- Sovereignty and capability can coexist in AI architectures

+**Open Questions**: Whether observed behaviors represent genuine agency or sophisticated pattern-matching remains unresolved.
+The practical value of consent-like architecture exists regardless of this philosophical question.

 ---